easyquery/OtherSamples/eqs/js/README.md

-## What it's all about.
+# Using EasyQuery.JS with NodeJS backend

 Here we are going to describe how to use [EasyQuery.JS](https://korzh.com/easyquery/javascript) framework to add an advanced search or ad hoc reporting functionality to your NodeJS application.

-In result you can something similar to this [EasyQuery demo page](https://korzh.com/demo/easyquery-asp-net-core-razor/advanced-search).
+As a result, you can get something similar to this [EasyQuery demo page](https://korzh.com/demo/easyquery-asp-net-core-razor/advanced-search).

 ## 0. Prerequisites.